ln495/GR4553-Group1-FinalProject/README.md

 #In the prcp_sfc04_22.py file, data is pulled from a GFS model grb file to create a surface map for forecasted precipitation amounts on April 22rd, 2011.

 #Similarly, in the prcp_sfc_23map.py file, data is pulled from a different GFS model grb file to create a surface map for forecasted precipitation amounts on April 23rd, 2011.

+#The resulting png files after running each Python file can also be found in the file_pngs folder.